 Imagine, if something catastrophic happens like the prices of a number of products being capped off at 10$, all because of a small bug in a “not so easily readable” part of the code.
 Then what can be done, and how can we prevent it the next time?

 Manual testing means the (web) application is tested manually by QA testers.
 Tests need to be performed manually in every environment, using a different data set and the success/ failure rate of every transaction should be recorded.

 Look at the above image of a poor chap, who manually verifies the transactions recorded.
 The challenges he is facing cause fatigue, boredom, delay in work, mistakes and errors because of manual effort.
-This leads to the need for automation testing.
+This lead to the invention of Selenium (automation testing tool).

 Automation testing beats manual testing every time.
 Why?
 Because it is faster, needs less investment in human resource, it is not prone to errors, frequent execution of tests is possible, supports lights out execution, supports regression testing and also functional testing.

 Moreover, these tests can be configured in such a way that they are tested in different environments and web browsers.
 What else can be done?
 You can automate the generation of result file, by scheduling it for a particular time during the day.
 Then you can also automate the generation of reports based on those results and what not.